2 Key Points Your Craft Show Display Must Convey

 1) What you make

-What you make seems straightforward.
-But there are ways you can muddy the message and turn shoppers off.
+But there are ways you can muddy the message and throw shoppers off.

-Shoppers must be able to quickly, easily, and clearly define what you make.
+Shoppers must be able to quickly, easily, and clearly define what you make and whether or not it’s a fit for them.

 You’re running a SMALL business.